rawxtreme/Lipika/README.md

 Status

-No more features and updates will be provided for this app.
-This app is madenonly for my learning purpose.
+No more features and updates will come for this app.
+This app is made only for my learning purpose.
 You can use it without any problem.